 By law, the University is required to strive to reduce the amount of hazardous waste it generates; therefore, University departments should take the following measures:

-* Buy only those amounts of hazardous materials which can be used before the expiration date of the material.
+- Buy only the amount of hazardous materials that can be used before the expiration date of the material.

-* Use up the hazardous material by using it for the purpose for which it is intended.
+- Use up the hazardous material by using it for the purpose for which it was intended.

-* Determine if someone else in the department has a legitimate need for, and can use, the product.
+- Determine if someone else in the department has a legitimate need for the product.

 Hazardous substances should be stored in an orderly manner with older products most accessible and the newer products least accessible.